BanterBoy/BanterBoy.github.io/_posts/2019-11-23-post-installing-psciscomeraki.md

 [PSCiscoMeraki][2]{:target="_blank"}

-Make sure you are running Powershell 5.0 (WMF 5.0).
+Make sure you are running PowerShell 5.0 (WMF 5.0).

 You can install the module by entering the following commands into an Elevated PowerShell session.
 Please open PowerShell as an Administrator and either paste or type the